roobie/Filish/README.md

 - generate
   computes the hash of the given file, and writes it to "[file].sha512.sig.txt"
 - check
   computes the hash of the file and compares the result with the contents of "[file].sha512.sig.txt" and reports whether it is a match or not.

 and [file] is an absolute path to a file
 ```

-## "Installing"

-Edit the `.reg` file to point to your locally compiled version and import it, whereafter you should see both 'Calculate hash' and 'Check hash' in the context menu, when you right-click a file.